MTLE Test-Taking Strategies

-- If you are taking the Basic Skills test or any of the World Language and Culture tests, be sure to read and respond to each part of the constructed-response assignment(s).
+- If you are taking the MN NES Essential Academic Skills test or any of the World Language and Culture tests, be sure to read and respond to each part of the constructed-response assignment(s).
 It is important for scorers to be able to understand your responses.
 Also, make sure that you have recorded your responses to the constructed-response assignments as instructed.

 After the Test

 The MTLE is part of your preparation to enter the profession of teaching.
 With the help of these test-taking strategies, you should be able to use the time before and during the test wisely.
 There are also a few things you can do after the test that may be helpful to you, whether or not you have passed the test.